bxt/wptemplates/README.md

 * Namespaced links are not recognized
 * Templates in links are not recognized
 * Links contents are not htmldecoded
-* html-comments, nowiki, pre and math blocks might cause problems
+* nowiki, pre and math blocks might cause problems

 ## Contributing